zchyde/brooklinebooksmith.com/_drafts/books-to-be-thankful-for.md

 Tris's Book by Tamora Pierce

 The Shallows by Nicholas G. Carr

+A Wrinkle in Time by Madeline L'engle

+The Bhagavad Gita

+Cutting for Stone by Abraham Vergese

+Knocking on Heaven's Door by Katy Butler

+Encyclopedia Brown by Donald J. Sobol

+Cheaper by the Dozen by Ernestine Gilbreth Carey and Frank Bunker Gilbreth Jr.

+Bluets by Maggie Nelson

+The Jitters by Anne Cecilia Holmes

+Brown Bear Bron Bear by eric carle

+Archie and Mehitabel by

 thankfully from now on we can focus on what we can all agree on – good books.